openid/AppAuth-iOS/Examples/Example-iOS_Swift-SPM/README.md

 ### Configure the Example

-This sample reads them from an xcconfig file.
+The sample reads these values (Issuer, Client ID, Redirect URI) from an xcconfig file.
 Create your local override file by copying the committed defaults:

     cp Config/Example.xcconfig Config/Example.local.xcconfig